 Overall, MADD helped change the public’s perception of drunk driving.
 People were forced to see the faces of those affected by drunk driving and hear their stories.
 This resulted in a huge shift in public opinion on driving under the influence.
 By 1997, alcohol-related deaths had decreased by 20%, three years before MADD’s goal year of 2000.
 To date, drunk driving deaths have been cut in half since MADD’s founding in 1980.

 According to MADD, one in five teens participates in binge drinking.
 However, only one in 100 parents thinks their child binge drinks.
 This discrepancy can lead parents to mistakenly think they don’t need to talk to their kids about drinking and driving.

 The reality is that teen alcohol use kills roughly 6,000 people a year.
 And although drivers under age 21 make up only 10% of licensed drivers, they are responsible for 17% of fatal crashes involving alcohol.
 So even if parents don’t think their child is among the one in five, it is still every parent’s responsibility to discuss the consequences of driving under the influence with their teens.

 On April 21, MADD presented the campaign PowerTalk21, the “national day for parents to begin intentional, ongoing, and possibly lifesaving conversations about alcohol with their kids.”
 The campaign encourages parents to discuss alcohol with their teens and share strategies for preventing underage drinking.
-To help foster that conversation, MADD has a provided a free guide called the Power of Parents handbook.
-The guide is based on research that has proven to reduce underage drinking by up to 30%.

 The Problem of Repeat DUI Offenders